kubebeam/kubescape-headlamp-plugin/README.md

 ## Prerequisites

 - [Kubescape operator](https://kubescape.io/docs/operator/) should be installed in the k8s cluster and enabled for configuration and image scanning.
--   [Headlamp](https://github.com/headlamp-k8s/headlamp) should be installed in the k8s cluster or workstation
+- [Headlamp](https://github.com/headlamp-k8s/headlamp) should be installed in the k8s cluster or workstation.

-The plugin code has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape v0.2.6.
+The plugin code has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator v0.2.6.

+## Use cases

+The use cases support navigating to the information from different user perspectives.

+The queries to the Kubescape database use [Allowed namespaces](https://headlamp.dev/docs/latest/faq/#i-cannot-access-any-section-in-my-cluster-it-keeps-saying-access-denied) cluster setting, supporting multi tenant clusters.

+For inspecting namespaces or deployments, navigate in standard Headlamp:

+- View a namespace, see a summary of configuration issues and vulnerabilities
+- View a resource (e.g. Deployment), see a summary of configuration issues

+For an overview of compliance in a cluster:

+- View controls
+- View scanned resources

+For an overview of vulnerabilty scanning in a cluster:

+- View CVEs
+- View scanned workloads
+- View image scans

+Pages allow for navigation to detailed and related information.

 ## Installation